An Xiangyi: 2022–2023 season: Junior international debut

 An made her Junior Grand Prix debut at the 2022 Solidarity Cup, after scoring first in national qualification events.
 She finished fifth at the event.

 After contracting COVID-19 and having had a recurrence of injuries, An withdrew from the 2022 Chinese Figure Skating Junior Championships and the 2022 Chinese Figure Skating Club League Finals.
-However, she later competed in the 2022 Chinese Figure Skating Championships, ranking first in the short program by a small 1.73 mark lead after falling on her triple toe-triple toe combination, and winning the free skate by 15.83 marks, ahead of Li Ruotang.
+However, she later competed in the 2023 Chinese Championships, ranking first in the short program by a small 1.73 mark lead after falling on her triple toe-triple toe combination, and winning the free skate by 15.83 marks, ahead of Li Ruotang.

 In March, An was assigned to the 2023 World Junior Figure Championships in Calgary, where she ranked fifth in the short program.
 In the free skate, she stepped out of one jump and had quarter underrotation calls on three others, ranking eighth in that segment but finishing sixth overall.
 She became the first Chinese woman to place in the top ten since Li Zijun in 2012.

 2023–2024 season: Senior international debut

 An began the season by winning gold at the 2023 Asian Open Trophy and went on to finish fifth at the 2023 Shanghai Trophy.

 Prior to debuting on the 2023–24 Grand Prix series, An had longtime choreographer, Benoît Richaud, create a new free program, different from the one that she had initially intended to skate to.
 Competing at 2023 Skate America, An finished ninth.
 At the 2023 Cup of China, An debuted a new short program, finishing sixth in that segment of the competition, but dropping to eleventh overall after placing eleventh in the free skate segment.

-An opted to sit out of the 2023 Chinese Championships.
+An opted to sit out of the 2024 Chinese Championships.
 She did, however, compete at the 2024 National Winter Games, where she won gold in the team event and silver in the individual event.